7 Branding Strategies on Social Media Business Owners Can’t Ignore

 7. Engage with your audience by providing valuable and shareable content

 It’s completely up to you which format you choose here.
-If you enjoy writing then adding a blog to your personal website and sharing links via social media is great idea.
+If you enjoy writing then adding a blog to your personal website and sharing links via social media is a great idea.

 If you’re more of a verbal person, why not try podcasting or vlogging?
 The medium will also determine which platform you choose, for example, YouTube might be interesting for a video, or maybe Periscope.

 Whichever format and platform you choose, be purposeful.
 Each blog post you write, each tweet you send, is adding another piece to the puzzle that is your personal brand so make sure you’re building something cohesive and effective.